 Many Stora Enso products are sold as FSC®1 or PEFC-certified, which signifies they have been produced using wood from responsibly managed sources, and that the entire journey of the raw material from the forest to the store shelf has been verified by a third party.

-More than 90% of our Paper division’s own brands are covered by one or more recognised ecolabels, such as the EU Ecolabel, the Nordic Ecolabel, and the Blue Angel (Blauer Engel).
+More than 90% of our Paper division’s own brands are covered by one or more recognised ecolabel, such as the Nordic Swan Ecolabel, EU ecolabel or Blue Angel.

 The Stora Enso Code of Conduct provides a set of values, expectations, and ambitions related to Stora Enso’s approach to ethical business practices, environmental values, and human and labour rights.
 These values are applied wherever Stora Enso operates, and in all dealings with customers.

 Policy developments, such as climate policies and circular economy requirements, set our pathway to the future.
 In the long term, we believe societies will increasingly choose to replace fossil-based and other non-renewable materials with renewable alternatives such as those offered by Stora Enso.